Why do I need a showcase?

 Should I choose assembled or ready-to-assemble showcases?

 Both options provide high quality free standing cases, but each has its own advantages.
 Ready-to-assemble showcases are a cost efficient choice as the displays come knocked down, lowering shipping costs.
 Assembled showcases are a more convenient choice as they can be used right when received.
-We also offer a value line showcase that is both assembled and economical.

 What features are available with the tower displays and uprights?